stablecog/stablecog/src/lib/md/best-custom-fine-tuned-stable-diffusion-models.md

 In my experience, it does a relatively good job of mimicking the style of Midjourney with certain kinds of prompts.
 However, it tends to give results that are sometimes too similar to each other, a narrowed down "Midjourney style" if you will.
 In exchange, you can get pretty good results with relatively short prompts.

-Openjourney model is availabe on [Stablecog](https://stablecog.com/?mi=8acfe4c8-751d-4aa6-8c3c-844e3ef478e0&adv=true) and you can use it for free by clicking the link below:
+Openjourney model is available on [Stablecog](https://stablecog.com/?mi=8acfe4c8-751d-4aa6-8c3c-844e3ef478e0&adv=true) and you can use it for free by clicking the link below:

 [Try Openjourney](https://stablecog.com/?mi=8acfe4c8-751d-4aa6-8c3c-844e3ef478e0&adv=true)<!--rehype:button=true-->